Skip to main content

 Create a Clerk OAuth application

-To create an OAuth application,
+To create an OAuth app:

 1. In the Clerk Dashboard, navigate to the OAuth Applications page.